mramitkb/40-Days-of-JavaScript/Day-12/README.md

-## 9. What’s the best way to deeply copy a nested object?
+## Task 9: What’s the best way to deeply copy a nested object?
 Explain with examples
 ```js
 const shallow = {
     a: 3,